Losant/losant-docs/docs/devices/edge-compute.md

 ## Minimum Requirements

 The [Edge Agent](/edge-compute/overview/) must be running on your device and connected to Losant.
-It runs as a [Docker](https://www.docker.com/what-docker) container and expects some amount of memory to carved out for it.
+It runs as a [Docker](https://www.docker.com/what-docker) container and expects some amount of memory to be carved out for it.
 Your mileage may vary, but users have had success with the following specifications.
 See below for supported devices.

 - Memory: `512MB`
 - CPU: `1Ghz Single-core`